 Waikiki Trolley Blue Line

-This was my favorite trolley ride!
-It takes you from the hustle and bustle of Waikiki to Diamond Head, the coastline, and all the way to Sea Life Park.
+The blue line was my favorite trolley ride!
+It takes you from the hustle and bustle of Waikiki to Halona Blow Hole, the coastline, and all the way to Sea Life Park.

-Our trolley was completely open air and it was amazing to feel the wind on a hot summer day.
+Our trolley was completely open air and feeling the wind on a hot summer day was amazing.
 The views were epic!

 Plus, there’s time to get off at Halona Blowhole to take photos and walk around before hopping back on.